Food assistance program—change of name to supplemental nutrition assistance program (SNAP), amendments to ch 13

 Purpose and Summary

-As part of the Department's five-year rules review process, this proposed rule making updates the name of Iowa's food assistance program.
-The formal name of Iowa's food assistance program is proposed to be changed from the Food Assistance Program to the Supplemental Nutrition Assistance Program (SNAP) to be consistent with the name of the federal program and to alleviate confusion around food benefits that are available.
+As part of the Department's five-year rules review process, this rule making updates the name of Iowa's food assistance program.
+The formal name of Iowa's food assistance program has changed from the Food Assistance Program to the Supplemental Nutrition Assistance Program (SNAP) to be consistent with the name of the federal program and to alleviate confusion around food benefits that are available.

 This rule making has no fiscal impact to the State of Iowa.